Wayneoween/dnd5e_story_hotdq/_posts/2020-02-18-Tarsakh_8th_and_9th.md

 - **Purple clothing:** A dragon cultists of higher importance

 While resting for the night, {% include glossary_link.html title="Thoredim" %} got woken by a vision.
-The voice of Harbin Wester, Mayor of Phandalin came to him in the dark.
-He said that Phandalin was endangered by a white dragon (-> Ice Breath, likes the cold) and implored our group to help.
+The voice of Harbin Wester, Mayor of {% include glossary_link.html title="Phandalin" %} came to him in the dark.
+He said that
+{% include glossary_link.html title="Phandalin" %} was endangered by a white dragon (-> Ice Breath, likes the cold) and implored our group to help.
 We decided to head north as soon as we solved the situation at the castle.
 The dragon encounters do seem to become more.
 Speaking of which, the black dragon at the edge of the mere is called {% include glossary_link.html title="Voaraghamanthar" %}.